KONAKONA666/q8_kernels/README.md

 pip install .
 ```

+It takes ~10-15 minutes to compile and install all modules

 ## Supported models
 Speed ups are computed relative to transformers with inference with 16bit and flash attention 2
 |Model name | Speed up                                 |